rba100/RedGate.Ipc/README.md

 Note: `RegisterAlias` maps a name to an *interface type*.
 Consumers must also use `Register` to map that interface type to an *implementation* as has been done in the example.

-## Full duplex

-On the client

-    var builder = new ClientBuilder();
-	builder.AddCallbackHandler<ICallback>(new Callback());

-    using(var client = builder.ConnectToNamedPipe("my-service-name")))
-    {
-        // client can handle server requests as soon as connection is established.
-    }

-On the server

-    var builder = new ServiceHostBuilder();
-    builder.AddDuplexDelegateFactory<ITestInterface, ICallback>(DuplexBuilder);
-    ...

-    private void DuplexBuilder(ICallback callback)
-    {
-	    // use or persist callback for later. return new ServerImplementation();
-    }

-When a client attempts to invoke a method on `ITestInterface`, the framework will create a proxy for `ICallback` which the server can use to initiate communications and push things to the client asynchonously.

-Note: Whilst client-side proxies will attempt to reconnect after failure, server-side callback proxies are scoped to a single connection, which is guarenteed to be the same connection that invokes the service delegate made in the factory invocation.